bfansports/CloudProcessingEngine/_posts/2015-05-05-introduction.md

 order: 1
 ---

-> **IMPORTANT: This documentation is not yet finalized.** The "GET STARTED" section is not yet fully functional and some elements are still missing in the code.
-It will soon be updated.

 The beauty of Cloud services is that you can use them accross the Internet.
 Wherever you are.